mccoyJosh/ClassInfo/SDEV140/M05/Day1/1_program_debugging.md

 print(f'Total {total}')
 ```

-Again, use a printout statement to  find the bug and eventually find the bug
+Again, use a printout statement to  find the bug and eventually find the bug.

+i looks like it should start at 1.

+Probs should put a printout in the loop itself to see how many times it runs.

 ## Programming Knowledge